AbdulAhadRauf/Refugee_Crisis_Helper--Versera_4/README.md

 AI & Alert System:
 Develop or integrate computer vision models for real-time hygiene monitoring.
 Build an alert system and historical data logging for compliance tracking and trend analysis.

+### TO run the app

+To run the app, you need to have Python 3.8 or higher installed on your computer

+Step-1
+cd refugee_ai_app
+python -m venv venv
+source venv/bin/activate # On Windows: venv\Scripts\activate

+Step-2
+pip install -r requirements.txt

+Step-3
+streamlit run app.py